Karlatemp/PublicationSign/README.md

 # Publication Sign

 A gradle plugin for sign publication artifacts.
-For fast deploy to maven central
+For fast deploy to maven central.

+> This plugin will not help you configure your remote server location.
+>
+> PS only help you to sign all your artifacts with GPG

 System requirement: `gpg` installed